 If your baby is showing signs of a fever, you should take their temperature with a thermometer; you may find a digital thermometer is the easiest to use and the most accurate.
 Normal temperature varies depending on whether you take an internal or external reading, so it’s important to know what to look for depending on which type of thermometer you use and what part of the body you are taking the reading from.

-- Normal oral temperature should be between 36.0 and 37.8 degrees celsius.
+- The normal oral temperature should be between 36.0 and 37.8 degrees celsius.
 Be sure to wait a few minutes if your baby has had any hot or cold drinks beforehand as this could affect the temperature inside their mouth .

 - Normal armpit temperature should be below 37.2 degrees celsius .